SomoS Berlin International Curatorial Residency Program

-The curatorial residency at SomoS provides the opportunity for young curators to research and execute an exhibition project in Berlin at the SomoS exhibition space with the active support of experienced local exhibition organizers.
-You will join an active artistic community at SomoS Art House, living and working alongside the resident artists.
-Your exhibition will be incorporated in the active exhibition program at SomoS Art House, named one of the best nonprofit art spaces in Berlin by Art Slant Magazine.
+The curatorial residency at SomoS provides the opportunity for curators to research and execute an exhibition project in Berlin at the SomoS exhibition space with the active support of experienced local exhibition organizers.
+You will join an active artistic community at SomoS, living and working alongside the resident artists.
+Your exhibition project will be incorporated in the active exhibition program at SomoS named one of the best art spaces in Berlin by Artslant Magazine.

 The focus of the curatorial residency constitutes the practical experience in conceptualizing, planning, strategizing, selecting, researching, mounting, installing and publicizing exhibition projects and artistic representations.
-During the residency, SomoS offers living accommodation and a coworking space to fully develop own ideas along with the guidance of experienced Berlin-based curators.
-Participants have free access to all general workshops, artist-talks, screenings, exhibitions and other regular events taking place at SomoS art house, too.
+During the residency, SomoS offers curators living accommodation and coworking space to fully develop their own ideas along with the guidance of experienced Berlin-based curators.
+Participants have free access to all general workshops, artist talks, screenings, exhibitions and other regular events taking place at SomoS as well.

-At the conclusion of the stay in Berlin and the working period will build an one-week exhibition production of the curatorial resident.
-For their project, SomoS offers a production assistance and support (installation, promotion, publicity etc.), as well as their connections and the database of 8,000 artist and media partners.
-This final presentation will take place in SomoS exhibition hall and will be part of the official exhibition program.
+At the conclusion of the working period, the resident and SomoS will build a one-week exhibition production.
+For their project, SomoS provides curatorial support, production assistance, as well as promotion, as well as their connections, artist database and media partners.
+This final presentation will take place in the SomoS exhibition space and will be part of the official exhibition program.

 What we offer